openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `status`: REQUIRED.
 Status whether the credential issuance was successful or not.
 The value MUST be either `success`, `failure` or `rejected`.
   * `error_description`: OPTIONAL.
 Human-readable ASCII [@!USASCII] text providing additional information, used to assist the Credential Issuer developer in understanding the error that occurred.
 Values for the `error_description`` parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.

-Below is a non-normative example of a callback when credential issuance was successful:
+Below is a non-normative example of a callback request when credential issuance was successful:

 ```
 POST /callback HTTP/1.1